 The respondent must maintain the confidentiality of others involved in the inquiry and investigation process.

 The respondent should be given the opportunity to admit that research misconduct occurred and that he/she committed the research misconduct.
 With the advice of the Research Integrity Officer and institutional legal counsel, the Deciding Official may terminate the institution’s review of an allegation that has been admitted if, as applicable, the institution’s acceptance of the admission and any proposed settlement is approved by the sponsor.
+Where reasonable, when the respondent admits misconduct, the proposed settlement may focus on correction and rehabilitation or discipline.

 Each inquiry and investigation will be conducted in a manner that will provide fair treatment to the respondent(s) and confidentiality to the extent possible without compromising public health and safety, or the inquiry or investigation.